PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--serials` (array): A list of serials of devices to claim
 - `--addAtomically` (boolean): Whether to claim devices atomically.
 If true, all devices will be claimed or none will be claimed.
 Default is true.
+- `--detailsByDevice` (array): Optional details for claimed devices (currently only used for Catalyst devices)

 ##### Example: